encody/pi-trainer/README.md

 Go ahead and start typing! π Trainer supports up to 100,000 digits of π.
 If you make a mistake, the correct number will be displayed in place of the caret; you can also click on the caret to display the hint.
 If you want to start over, click on the digit counter.

+A copy of the pi trainer is running live at [http://pi.000a.biz/](http://pi.000a.biz/).
+Go ahead and check it out.

 ## Credits
 Programming by Jacob Lindahl